England face do-or-die Pumas to reach RWC quarterfinals

 The stakes deepened for the Pumas after losing to France 23-21 on the opening weekend.
 France still has to play England, too, but having already got past Argentina, the French may not need _ yet _ to beat England to advance.

-“This is a final,” hooker and former Pumas captain Agustin Creevy says.
-“We are fully confident.”
+“This is our World Cup final,” Pumas coach Mario Ledesma says.
+“That’s how important it is for us.
+It’s a really good opportunity to get into the history books of Argentine rugby.”

-England has a lot at stake in Tokyo, too.
+England can make history in Tokyo, too.
 A win qualifies it for the quarterfinals after embarrassingly missing out in 2015 in its home tournament.

-England is as fully confident as the Pumas, with even more reason to be.
+This isn’t a World Cup final to England because Eddie Jones’ squad came to Japan to play in the real one.
+It has every reason to be confident on Saturday.

 England has beaten up Argentina for the past decade, winning nine straight tests.
 The English won their only previous two World Cup matchups, although both had to be toughed out.
 England prevailed 24-18 in 1995 in Durban, and needed a Ben Youngs converted try in the 67th minute to win 13-9 in 2011 at Dunedin.